lee2998p/Embedded2/src/jetson/models/Retinaface/README.md

 The forward function receives tensor from the face extractor and returns reshaped output tensor after passing it through a 1x1 conv layer.
 #### RetinaFace
+This class defines the RetinaFace model.

+The __init__ function

+The _make_class_head function adds layer on top of retinaface for classification.

+The _make_bbox_head function adds layer on top of retinaface for outputing bounding box coordinates.

+The _make_landmark_head function adds layer on top of retinaface for outputing facial landmark coordinates.

+The forward function

 #### load_model
 This function returns trained model loaded to desired device.